mdolab/CMPLXFOIL/doc/install.rst

 Verification
 ------------
-pyXLIGHT has a single functionality test, which can be run to ensure that the code can be run and executed.
-This test is located in the ``tests/`` directory and can be run with the command:
+Tests are located in the ``tests/`` directory and can be run with the command:

 .. prompt:: bash